kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: Extensions prefixed with `official` were released by [OPSkins](https://opskins.com).

-> **Note**: Although there are many different extensions you can use (not limited to the list above) to invoke the WAX ExpressTrade API, the first extension under `Recommended` in each category will be the extension used in this tutorial - you are free to use any other extension of your choice though!
+> **Note**: Although there are many different extensions you can use (not limited to the list above) to invoke the WAX ExpressTrade API, the first extension under `Recommended` in each category will be the extension used in this tutorial - you are free to use any other extension however!

 # PHP